sjklick/Distribution-Centre/docs/api-guide.md

 		]
 	}

-The response will take the following format:
+The body of the response will take the following format:

 	{
 		"status": <string>,